karimsoft/Starbucks_Capstone/README.md

 ├── README.md
 |
 ├── Starbucks_Capstone_notebook.ipynb
-|

 ```
 The *data* folder contains the 3 datasets provided by Udacity.

 The *Starbucks_Capstone_notebook.ipynb* is where all the analysis is.

-The last two pickel files are two dataframes which took a long time to process during my analysis.
-They are saved in pickel files so that it only need to be run for 1 time.

 ## Tech Stack
 - **Python3** is the main language.